Roger Ballen: Biography

 Ballen was born in New York City to Irving Ballen and Adrienne Ballen (née Miller), and was raised as Jewish.
 His father was an attorney and the founding partner of McLaughlin, Stern.
-His mother was a member of the famous photo agency Magnum from 1963 to 1967 prior to opening the Photography House Gallery with Inge Bondi in New York City in 1968.
+His mother was a member of the photo agency Magnum from 1963 to 1967 prior to opening the Photography House Gallery with Inge Bondi in New York City in 1968.
 Ballen became acquainted with the photographs of Andre Kertesz, Edward Steichen, Paul Strand, Elliot Erwitt, Bruce Davidson and Henri Cartier-Bresson either from published photographs in albums or through personal acquaintance.
 He attended Scarborough School, New York, and went to Camp Stinson during his childhood summers.
 At age 13, he received his first camera, and was soon after employed for a first commercial job of photographing McDonald's, Mamaroneck, New York.
 Ballen was interested in the realism of Rembrandt from a young age, and was drawn to photographing elderly men.
 He recalls that one of the most "vivid and pivotal moment[s] in his life occurred in 1968 when [his] parents gave him a Nikon FTn camera for [his] high school graduation.
 On the very same day [he] went to the outskirts of Sing Sing Prison near New York city to take photographs".

 He later studied psychology at the University of California, Berkeley, which was an epicenter for the 1960s counter-culture.
 Here, he was exposed to R. D. Laing's anti-psychiatry movement, Jung's concept of the "collective unconscious", the Theatre of the Absurd (Pinter, Beckett and Ionesco) and existential philosophers, such as Sartre and Heidegger, all of which came to be formative in the development of his artistic style.
 During the summer of 1969, he photographed Woodstock, a series which was published in the New York Times 50th anniversary of the iconic music festival.
 Ballen notes that capturing Woodstock "played a role in [his] getting to know the human experience, human endeavour, finding the moment, working with people, searching in difficult circumstances for something that stood out.
 If I had to say what are important aspects that run through the work, it's trying to come to terms with pure chaos."
 Ballen made his first film Ill Wind after completing a course in film making in 1972.